alphacenturai/consultationDetails/Covid_Consultation.md

 ### Other supportive measures

 - Proper hydration (Drink lots of water)
-- balanced diet (Our dieticians are here to help you for that)
+- Balanced diet (Our dieticians are here to help you for that)
 - Walking and leg exercise
 - Meditation
 - Reading good books
-- Stay positive and motivated
+- Staying positive and motivated